Taiwan is a country that’s very much on the sidelines when it comes to investment immigration.

 Can I bring my family with me to Taiwan?

-Yes, Taiwan allows its investors and entrepreneurs to bring their family along, including spouses and underaged children, under the same investment sum.
-Family members, however, will have to apply for their own visas and pay separate visa processing fees.
+Yes, Taiwan allows its investors and entrepreneurs to bring their family members along, including spouses and underaged children, under the same investment sum.
+They, however, will have to apply for their own visas and pay separate visa processing fees.

-It’s complicated past and present with China still looms over Taiwan.
+Its complicated past and present with China are still looming over Taiwan.